The Iceland Car Rental Travel Blog

 What To Pack For Iceland: Season By Season

-Now that we’ve covered some basic no-nos for what to take with you to Iceland, we are also here to provide a basic packing list for your trip!
+Now that we’ve covered some basic no-nos for what not to take with you to Iceland, here are some easy-to-follow packing lists for your trip!
 What you’ll need to take will depend on what you plan to do on your trip, but also on the season.
 While Iceland remains fairly mild year-round, there are a few essentials for visiting in summer or winter.
 Let’s take a look.

 Packing List For Winter In Iceland (November - February)

-The average temperature of Iceland during the winter is roughly 1.7°C (35°F), with January as the coldest month, hitting 0°C. Admittedly, that isn’t the coldest temperature ever, but when it’s combined with the bitterly strong wind and frequent rain or snow, it can make the experience very unpleasant if you’re not prepared.
+The average temperature in Iceland during the winter is roughly 1.7°C (35°F), with January being the coldest month, hitting 0°C. Admittedly, that isn’t the coldest temperature ever, but when it’s combined with bitterly strong winds and frequent rain or snow, it can make the experience very unpleasant if you’re not prepared.

-With the rapidly changing weather going from sun and no wind to ice flying at you horizontally, layering is the best solution.
+With the rapidly changing weather, going from still sunshine to ice flying horizontally, layering is the best solution.
 Whilst most of these items can be found in Iceland, buying the clothes now will be much cheaper than once you arrive.
 Read on to find out how to stay warm and comfortable this winter!

 • Thermals: Thermals are a great addition to a cold hike or sightseeing excursion.

-• Waterproof trousers: Like jeans, having only hiking trousers is okay for the city, but a pair of waterproof trousers becomes near-essential once you go out into the elements.
+• Waterproof trousers: Jeans and hiking trousers are okay for the city, but a pair of waterproof trousers becomes near-essential once you venture out into the elements.

 • Fleece: A warm layer to put on top is necessary, though we recommend the traditional Icelandic wool sweaters.